Posterior ramus syndrome

-Cause

 Diagnosis

 The affected posterior ramus ends cutaneously causing trophic changes of the skin referred to as cellulalgia.
 Neuropathic pain is found in three well described regions and serves as the principal clinical component in diagnosing Lumbar Dorsal Ramus Syndrome (LDRS).
 Typical neuropathic skin changes are present: a thickening or nodularity of the skin, hair loss or even a swollen puffy appearance.
 Patients with pain in any of these three regions should have a complete physical exam of the entire spinal column including palpation of the facets and spinous processes in hopes of determining the level of origin.

 Secondly the patient will not usually have spontaneous pain at the offending spinal level.
 Pain can be provoked by palpation of the facet joints, or the level can remain veiled, with only the referred pain as evidence of the defect.
 Usually unilateral, bilateral cases have been described as we present here.
 Patients will not have pain radiating below the knee, which is more typical of anterior ramus involvement.

 Third, radiographic evidence is non-contributory.
 MRI, CT and myelography are all ineffective at localizing the at-fault level.
 The typical degenerative changes seen on most images may lead to unnecessary surgery or false diagnosis.
 The posterior ramus is far removed from herniating or bulging discs.